ThomasBittner1/KangarooDocumentation/kangaroo/docs/installation.md

 If you just want to use the skinCluster/geometry tools or the shape editor - you are done at this point.

-# Rig your First Character
+# Initiate your First Character

 First of all you need to understand that Kangaroo is not just a Rigging Tool.
 It's a **Rigging Pipeline** that helps you also increment/version your assets, and even backup and share with the team.